Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 Top 5 Automotive Technician Retention Tips

-Once you’ve recruited qualified new technicians tp join your Fixed Ops department, you want to keep those new hires around long term!
+Once you’ve recruited qualified new technicians to join your Fixed Ops department, you want to keep those new hires around long term!
+It’s crucial to make new technicians feel that your company is invested in their growth and success from the very beginning.
 These 5 tips will help you to retain new hires and increase the longevity of their tenure at your dealership.

 1. Implement an Onboarding & Training Process